Sashimi

 melts sweetly on the tongue.

-Alone in bed, capsized by sleep,
+Alone in bed, I dreamt

-I dreamt I was an underwater pop star,
+I was an underwater pop star,

 a Humboldt squid